-It has become very common for employers to provide their full-time employees with a benefits package, known as employee benefits.
-Employee benefits generally include perks like vacation days, paid sick leave, and insurance coverage such as health insurance and employment insurance.
+It's common for employers to provide full-time employees with a benefits package, known as employee benefits.
+Employee benefits generally include perks like health insurance, vacation days and paid sick leave.
 But the question that everyone wants to know is -- Are these benefits mandatory?
-In this blog, we’ll answer that question and give some recommendations about non-mandatory benefits that will help boost your business through employee attraction and retention.
+In this blog, we’ll answer this question and give some recommendations about non-mandatory benefits that will help your business attract and retain employees.

 This one depends on the Province you live in.
 In British Columbia, for example, employees are entitled to 2 weeks paid vacation after 1 year of employment, and 3 weeks vacation after 5 years of employment, not including the 10 national statutory holidays.
 The employer is responsible for making sure that the employee takes the minimum amount of vacation per year.

 A recent study revealed that Canadians have the lowest number of paid vacation days (10) compared to other developed countries (30), so if you really want to attract new talent, offer more vacation days than what’s required.
 Plus, employees that return to work after a vacation are more engaged and productive than usual, making it a win-win.

 In terms of the amount paid for vacation, salaried employees are given paid time off with full salary continuation, while hourly employees get 4% of all earnings.